Famous protests in US history and their impacts

 [Pictured: People gather at the Lincoln Memorial reflecting pool to rally before the Women’s March on Jan.
 20, 2018, in Washington D.C.]

 2019: Telegramgate protests in Puerto Rico

 Mass protests arose in Puerto Rico in July 2019 in response to Telegramgate, a political scandal in which hundreds of racist and homophobic messages sent by former Gov. Ricardo Rosselló via the app Telegram were leaked to the public.
 Around a million people protested on July 17 and again on July 22, shutting down a major highway.
 While Rosselló initially refused to step down, he eventually resigned several weeks later.

-[Pictured: Demonstrators protest against Ricardo Rossello, the Governor of Puerto Rico in front of the Capitol Building on July 17, 2019, in Old San Juan, Puerto Rico.]
+[Pictured: Demonstrators protest against Ricardo Rossello in front of the Capitol building on July 17, 2019, in Old San Juan, Puerto Rico.]

 2019: September 2019 climate strike